unmonk/unmonk/README.md

 ##### 07/2020 - 04/2022

-- Collaborated with stakeholders and other orgs to plan, prioritize, and execute on sprint initiatives.
-Hired, mentored and coached a team of software developers.
+- Hired, mentored and coached a team of software developers.
+Led daily scrum activities.
-- Architecting coding pipelines, processes, and company standards, encouraging innovation and continuous improvement.
+- Collaborated closely with healthcare partners to rapidly architect time-sensitive process automations.
 - Created automation to reduce COVID testing time by 86% and automated COVID Vaccine scheduling and analysis.
 - Automated supply chain purchase order dispatching and confirmations, and scheduling on legacy systems.